What can a French language lab do for you?

 You can also visually compare your attempts against the native speaker’s recording, by contrasting the sound waveform of the native speaker (top panel) to your own (bottom panel).
 Record and re-record as many times as you like.
 There’s even a drill mode, which runs you through all the words and phrases, and grades you on each.

-On a physical or virtual campus
+On a Physical or Virtual Campus

-Check out your local university.
 If you happen to be taking a French class in person, chances are that you have access to a physical French language lab.
 If you do, take advantage of it!
 You’ll have the opportunity to get pronunciation feedback from your professor.

 Some institutions of higher learning provide tablets pre-loaded with language lab software, or other ways that you can connect to the language lab virtually through your own device.

-Enjoy distance learning in a virtual classroom.
 You may be able to get feedback on your pronunciation from your professor.
 You can also try teaming up with a native speaker, whether virtually or in person, for pronunciation practice.

 Identifying and Fixing Problematic Pronunciations